mbn312/parspice/README.md

 # GET REKT SPICE

 The important code is in implementation/.
-Currently, the user would have to write a client Main class, a Worker subclass, and a Returner implementer class.
+Currently, the user would have to write a client Main class, a Worker subclass, and (maybe) a Sender implementer class.
+They can use a pre-made Sender if they are only returning an int, double, bool, or String, or an array of those types.